3cham/3cham.github.io/docs/blog/2020-08-20-writing-csv-file-inside-pyspark-program.md

 So how could we solve this problem?
 Going back one step, we found out that it is better to have multiple csv files at once because:
- - Besides `OutOfMemory`, spark takes a lot of time to repartition our dataframe
+ - Besides `OutOfMemoryException`, spark takes a lot of time to repartition our dataframe
  - Without repartition, our files are written in parallel, and it is really fast!
  - **It is possible to merge those files into single file**

 I found that the most typical way when it comes to file manipulating along with pyspark is to use subprocess and calling unix command inside our driver program.
-It works most of the situations.
-However, it becomes pretty complicated in our case: we need to copy those files into our spark driver node.
+It works in most of the cases.
+However, it becomes pretty complicated in our situation: we need to copy those files into our spark driver node.
 Working with HDFS on yarn, our spark driver program is started as a yarn container with a temporary filesystem.
 After copying & merging files, you'll need to put our final csv file back to HDFS since our spark driver filesystem